liferay/liferay-central-test-2/modules/util/portal-tools-target-platform-indexer-client/README.markdown

 liferay_home=/opt/liferay

 #
-# This is the classpath to TargetPlatformMain
+# This is the classpath to TargetPlatformIndexerClient
 #
 jars=(
 	${liferay_home}/osgi/core/com.liferay.portal.bootstrap.jar